ymunemasa/data-tutorials/tutorials/hortonworks/realtime-event-processing-with-hdf/rtep-1.md

 /root/maven/bin/mvn clean package
 ~~~

+> Note: Maven will take around 8 minutes to complete

 Apache Maven command: mvn clean deletes everying in the target folder.
 The storm-streaming contains a target folder that is impacted.
 The package phase of the command compiles the code and packages it into jar files according to the pom file.

+You should receive the message build success!

 7\.
 To run the simulator from the terminal or nifi, we need to change the permissions to make the generate.sh script executable.
 Enter the commands